Here you will find other useful materials and information.

 unique among regional organizations:

-The fifteen ADDs provide a system of complete coverage to all 120 counties.
+The 15 ADDs provide a system of complete coverage to all 120 counties.

 ADDs provide systematic linkage between local leadership, the Governor's office, state and federal